MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-supportaccess.md

 ---
-Description: The CIM\_SupportAccess class defines how to obtain assistance for a product. ms.assetid: f42a793f-d71e-498e-9c6b-581aa029a0dd ms.tgt_platform: multiple
+description: The CIM\_SupportAccess class defines how to obtain assistance for a product. ms.assetid: f42a793f-d71e-498e-9c6b-581aa029a0dd ms.tgt_platform: multiple
 title: CIM_SupportAccess class